-WHNT News 19 reported on the Huntsville City Schools decision to switch to Apple Bus Company for school bus services.
+WHNT News 19 reported on the Huntsville City Schools decision to switch to Apple Bus Co. for school bus services.

 Apple Bus, which is based in Missouri and provides services in seven southern and midwestern states, was awarded a five-year contract at $11 million per year by school board members during a Thursday meeting.
 There are only a few months left to get buses and operations prepared before the start of school this fall, but company representatives expressed confidence that everything would be ready.

-The district had previously used Durham School Services as its school bus contractor, but parents and board members have for some time voiced dissatisfaction with the company, due to buses running late, not showing up, or being too hot during the summer.
+The district had previously used Durham School Services as its school bus contractor.
+However, parents and board members have for some time voiced dissatisfaction with the company, due to buses running late, not showing up, or being too hot during the summer.